I am excited to share a fun Holiday inspired peppermint pincushion! This would make a great gift for all your stitchy friends!

-11. Stitch around the entire top using a 1/4 inch seam allowance.
-Back stitch at the beginning and the end.
+11. Using your sewing machine stitch around the entire top using a 1/4-inch seam allowance.
+Backstitch at the beginning and the end.

-12. If you would like to add a trim to the tip of the pincushion, add it now before the bottom is attached.
-Note: Another option for the trim is to sandwich it between the layers of the tip and side before you sew the tip and side together.
-This would work for ball fringe or rik rak.
+12. If you would like to add a trim to the top of the pincushion, add it now before the bottom is attached.
+Note: Another option for the trim is to sandwich it between the layers of the top and side before you sew them together.
+This would work for ball fringe or ricrac trim.

 14. Stuff your pincushion full with fiberfill and stitch the opening closed with a hand needle and thread.

 15. Add a button to the top center and one on the bottom center.
 Pull the buttons tight to create a puffy little peppermint pincushion!